rebonat0/node-ts-boilerplate/README.md

 * `test`: run tests
 * `test:watch`: run tests in watch mode
 * `test:report`: run testsa and adds report file
+* `generate:module`: generate an new module on node on rails modee

 ## External typings augmentation
 This starter is already configured to allow you to extend typings of external packages.
 The logic behind it is based on [this](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/module-plugin-d-ts.html) official template.
 To augment a module, just create a folder with the same name as the module you are augmenting and add an index.d.ts in it.
 [Here](https://github.com/fox1t/fastify-websocket-router/tree/master/typings/fastify) you can find a real world example.